dstraub/cci/README.md

 ==================================

 Camel supports since version 2.10 CDI with "camel-cdi".
-This implementation relies on http://incubator.apache.org/deltaspike and uses a common pattern (Singleton/Startup) to start an CamelCDIContext.
+This implementation relies on [deltaspike](http://incubator.apache.org/deltaspike) and uses a common pattern (Singleton/Startup) to start an CamelCDIContext.
-I also have a few ideas from this project used.
+I also have a few ideas from this project used, thank you !

 But here, the main actor is a CDI-Extension:

 - creates the CamelContext and integrates the CDI-BeanManager with them
 - discovers and registers all available RouteBuilders
-- discovers and registers all beans with camel annotations: @Consume, @Produce
+- discovers and registers all beans with camel annotations: @Consume, @Produces
 - starts the context.

 That's all.
 Nothing more to do ...

 How to

 - create a consumer ?
 Write a bean and use @Consume (see [SampleFileConsumer](https://github.com/dstraub/cci/blob/master/cci-impl/src/test/java/de/ctrlaltdel/cci/sample/SampleFileConsumer.java))

 - create a producer ?
 Write a bean and use @Produce (see [SampleJmsProducer](https://github.com/dstraub/cci/blob/master/cci-impl/src/test/java/de/ctrlaltdel/cci/sample/SampleJmsProducer.java))